Adarma 2022 Ransomware Readiness Report

 A staggering 67% confirmed they had paid the ransom, for smaller businesses this was 100%, while it appears those with higher revenues were generally less likely to pay.

-IT to blame?
+IT to Blame?

 Who should be held accountable?